hychen39/javascript_teach/ch3/ch_03_part_2.md

 </div>

 ### Scenario: Handling an array of HTML element object

-Example 25: Add a click event listener to each radio button in the HTML document below.
+Example: Add a click event listener to each radio button in the HTML document below.

 Show the radio button's value when the radio button is clicked.
 - the value is displayed in the `<p>` element with the `display` id.